 How do I create a CI curriculum for all levels?

 Also, please remember this has been a multi-year process and did not happen overnight.
-I just tried things out, failed on some attempts, had success with others.
+I just tried things out, failed on some attempts, and had success with others.
 Then I tried again until I found what worked best for my students and me.

 Here has been my curriculum journey.